MaterializeInc/materialize/doc/user/content/sql/create-connection.md

 #### Permissions

+{{< warning >}}
+Failing to constrain the external ID in your role trust policy will allow other Materialize customers to assume your role and use AWS privileges you have granted the role!
+{{< /warning >}}

 When using role assumption-based authentication, you must configure a [trust policy] on the IAM role that permits Materialize to assume the role.